medic/cht-user-management/scripts/deploy/medic-deploy.md

 1. Check the image is [published](https://github.com/medic/cht-user-management/tree/main#publishing-new-docker-images) to [ECR](https://gallery.ecr.aws/medic/cht-user-management)
 2. Commit a values YAML file in [values folder](https://github.com/medic/cht-user-management/blob/main/scripts/deploy/values/) in `main` branch
-3. Switch to the to the `deploy` branch and ensure the same values file from the prior step is in the [values folder](https://github.com/medic/cht-user-management/blob/deploy/scripts/deploy/values/) in `deploy` branch
+3. Switch to the `deploy` branch and ensure the same values file from the prior step is in the [values folder](https://github.com/medic/cht-user-management/blob/deploy/scripts/deploy/values/) in `deploy` branch
 4. Edit the version in the `tag:` as the version you want deploy in the `helm` command below.
 Ensure this version in the `tag:` is commmited to `deploy` branch
 5. run either `helm install...` or `helm deploy...` per the full commands below.